shirleyzhang2/shirleyzhang2.github.io/projects.md

 ![APS490](./assets/img/projects/aps490_floorplan.png)

-For my senior capsteone project, I am working with a multidisciplinary student stem to design a predictive maintenance algorithm for HVAC and Controls Systems.
+For my senior capsteone project, I am working with a multidisciplinary student team to design a predictive maintenance algorithm for HVAC and Controls Systems.
 [Learn More](portfolio/capstone.html)

 ## Automatic Core Logging using Computer Vision
 ### 2021.4 - present